oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 Ramps
 -----

 Ramps can sometimes be useful to avoid transient behaviour for example in at startup, or when specifying wave kinematics in corners of a domain.
-Ramps are specified in time and space (x and y plane only) by calling the tag [ramps] followed by the ramp input.
+Ramps are specified in time and space (x and y plane only) by calling the keyword **[ramps]** followed by the ramp input.
 The ramp may be omitted all together, in which case no ramp of any kind is used.

 .. list-table::
     :widths: 20 70 10